JetBrains/kotlin-web-site/pages/docs/reference/annotations.md

  * other annotations;
  * arrays of the types listed above.

+Annotation parameters cannot have nullable types, because the JVM does not support storing `null` as a value of an annotation attribute.

 If an annotation is used as a parameter of another annotation, its name is not prefixed with the @ character:

 ``` kotlin